Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The painting known as The Dancers of Cogul is a good example of the depiction of movement in static art.
 In this scene, nine women are depicted, something new in the region.
 Some are painted in black and others in red.
 They were seen dancing around a male figure with abnormally large phallus, a figure that was rare, if not absent, in Paleolithic art.
 Along with humans, there are several animals, including a dead deer or buck, impaled by an arrow or atlatl, lying in the bottom center.

 The native Mesolithic populations were slow in gradually assimilating the agricultural way of life, beginning with just the use of ceramics.
 It took a thousand years into the Neolithic period before they adopted animal husbandry (which became especially important to them) and plant cultivation to any appreciable degree.
 When they eventually developed interest in the more fertile areas utilized by the late Danubian cultures, they became the threat that compelled the Danubian farmers to fortify their settlements.

 Excavation of some megalithic monuments in Britain, Ireland, Scandinavia, and France has revealed evidence of ritual activity, sometimes involving architecture, during the Mesolithic Period.
-In some cases, however, the megalith monument is so far removed in time from its successors that continuity is unlikely.
+One megalith (c.
+9350 BCE), found submerged in the Strait of Sicily, over 39 feet long and weighing nearly 530,000 pounds was discovered under over 130 feet of water.
+Its purpose remains unknown.
+In some cases, however, megalith monuments are so far removed in time from their successors that continuity is unlikely.
 In other cases, the early dates, or the exact character of activity, are controversial.